-Summary of external valuation Type of asset Valuer Assessment of instructions Land and buildings (non- HRA) Investment properties Underwoods, date instructed not available No formal written records of instructions were sent to Underwoods.
+Summary of external valuation Type of asset Valuer Assessment of instructions Land and buildings (non-HRA) Investment properties Underwoods, date instructed not available No formal written records of instructions were sent to Underwoods.
 As a result, we were not able to confirm that Underwoods had complied with the valuation request, which would have included a list of assets to be valued.
 We had to undertake additional work to reconcile the list of assets reviewed against the valuer's output.
 We were also not able to confirm that the Authority has instructed its external valuer in line with the requirements of the Code and other applicable valuation and accounting standards.
-We engaged our KPMG specialist to perform additional substantive work to provide assurance that the valuations were in line with applicable standards. - Council Dwellings instructed February Underwoods in February 2017, and 2017 Knowles in April 2017.
-For the Apri Two in-year valuation exercises were requested: the first by Underwoods in February 2017, and the second by Bruton Knowles in April 2017.
+We engaged our KPMG specialist to perform additional substantive work to provide assurance that the valuations were in line with applicable standards. - Council Dwellings Underwoods, instructed February 2017 Two in-year valuation exercises were requested: the first by Underwoods in February 2017, and the second by Bruton Knowles in April 2017.
 For the April valuation exercise, the Bruton Knowles, instructed April 2017 Authority asked its valuer to utilise "alternative beacons where necessary", without considering the impact of this request.
 As a result, we were unable to initially agree inputs in relation to Council Dwellings.
 Further work was required to provide us with this assurance.